ariffikrie/ariffikrie/README.md

 # 💫 About Me:
-4th-Year Undergrad at Kitami Institute of Technology. <br>
+A Fresh graduate from Kitami Institute of Technology. <br>
 I'm working on machine learning and transformer model related research.
 Focusing mostly on topics like commonsense causal reasoning and sentiment analysis.
 Currently learning some backend stuff such as no-sql database, scaling database and some web development related stuff.